flapdoodle-oss/de.flapdoodle.reverse/src/test/resources/de/flapdoodle/reverse/WhyUseTransitions.md

 # Why you might use this library.

-If you have to test some IO related problems you may find yourself in an situation where you have to create some temporary files, and if you dont want to leave the garbage behind, to delete everything after the test is done.
+If you have to test some IO related problems you may find yourself in a situation where you have to create some temporary files, and if you don't want to leave the garbage behind, to delete everything after the test is done.

 As an example we are trying to create a directory, write some file to it, copy the content to a new file.
 And after that we delete everything we created: